Educational Leadership and Organizational Development (PhD)

 The following must be completed before your application will be considered:

 - Graduate Application (even if currently enrolled in a University of Louisville program).
 All other application materials, except GRE Scores and online recommendation letters, should be sent to the address at the bottom of this page.

 - Resume or Curriculum Vitae.
 It is expected that applicants have prior academic and professional experience in their field of interest.
 The PhD program is intended for experienced professionals, holding relevant academic degrees and who are qualified to undertake advanced study at the doctoral level.
 It is important that the academic and professional experience of applicants match the educational focus of the program curriculum and the educational and professional orientation of the program faculty.

 - Recommendations.
-Using the School of Interdisciplinary and Graduate Studieson-line application, enter email addresses of three individuals familiar with your background to provide a letter of evaluation in addition to the Recommendation form.
+Using the Graduate School online application, enter email addresses of three individuals familiar with your background to provide a letter of evaluation in addition to the Recommendation form.
 It is recommended that at least one of the individuals be a former faculty member who is able to speak to your academic background.

 - Graduate Record Examination test scores (Verbal & Quantitative).
 Please have official scores sent to UofL from Education Testing Services (UofL's code is 1838).
 If you are a former University of Louisville student, and believe your scores are on file, please note this in the comment section of your Graduate Application.
 If applying for an assistantship, scholarship, or fellowship, scores must be no more than five years old.

 - The TOEFL is required of students from countries where English is not the native language, and who have not completed a college level degree in the United States.
 It is the expectation of the Admissions Committee that applicants would have a minimum computer-based TOEFL score of 220 or a paper-based score of 560.